smlab-niser/hbimcourse/content/docs/module-two/database.md

 mkdir data
 initdb -D /var/lib/postgresql/data
 ```
-For Ubuntu users, the recommended way of switiching users is `sudo su postgres`.
+For Ubuntu users, the recommended way of switching users is `sudo su postgres`.
 Please substitute if you are using Ubuntu.
 The server daemon can now start by issuing the following command (as the `postgres` user).
 ```